Antarctica in March

 Elephant Island

 Famous for its role in Shackleton's Endurance expedition, Elephant Island offers dramatic cliffs and a small population of Chinstrap penguins.
-This remote island, located in the icy waters of the Southern Ocean, is steeped in history and was a critical refuge for Shackleton and his crew.
+This remote island, located in the Southern Ocean, is steeped in history and was a critical refuge for Shackleton and his crew.
 Its historical significance and rugged beauty, combined with its challenging weather conditions and stunning seascapes, make it a unique and fascinating destination for adventurers and history enthusiasts alike.

 What to Do in Antarctica in March